replicatedhq/troubleshoot/README.md

 ```
 For more details on creating the custom resource files that drive support-bundle collection, visit [creating collectors](https://troubleshoot.sh/docs/collect/) and [creating analyzers](https://troubleshoot.sh/docs/analyze/).

+And see our other tool [sbctl](https://github.com/replicatedhq/sbctl) that makes it easier to interact with support bundles using `kubectl` commands you already know

 # Community

 For questions about using Troubleshoot, there's a [Replicated Community](https://help.replicated.com/community) forum, and a [#app-troubleshoot channel in Kubernetes Slack](https://kubernetes.slack.com/channels/app-troubleshoot).